mikdriver7/os-concepts-implementation/LAB1/README.md

 # Lab 1: Multithreaded Merge Sort

 ## Overview
 This project implements a parallel version of the merge sort algorithm using C++ threads.
-The program demonstrates multithreading concepts, thread synchronization, and divide-and-conquer parallelization techniques.
+The program demonstrates concepts of multithreading, thread synchronization, and divide-and-conquer parallelization techniques.

 ## Algorithm Description
 The multithreaded merge sort works by: